votingworks/vxsuite/frontends/election-manager/README.md

 - **`nh-accuvote`**: uses `ballot-interpreter-nh` to convert New Hampshire AccuVote files to the VotingWorks format.
 Currently, only BMD and AccuVote timing-mark ballots are supported with this converter.

+You may set this value in `.env.local` to make the value persistent on your machine.

 ### Optional prerequisites